ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/custom-icons/index.md

 ### Example: SVG icons

-This example demonstrates using the `--ag-icon-image-icon-name` variables to set an
+This example demonstrates using the `--ag-icon-image-icon-name` variables to set SVG images for specific icons.

 ```css
 .ag-theme-quartz {